 Epiphone produced the Granada at the main (Parsons Street) Gibson plant in Kalamazoo, Michigan, as were most 1960s Epiphone and Gibson guitars, between 1962 and 1969.
-The Epiphone Granada E444T changed very little over the seven years of it's production.
-This 1966 instrument is fairly typical, with a sugested retail price, (October '66) of $195.
+The Epiphone Granada E444T changed very little over the seven years of its production.
+This 1966 instrument is fairly typical, with a suggested retail price, (October '66) of $195.
 One of 422 non-cutaway Granada (E444T) guitars shipped in that year (see Epiphone Granada production figures.

 Production costs were kept low by using the least expensive pickups, and mounting all controls onto the scratchplate; thus allowing assembling independent of the guitar itself.
 This cost-cutting method was used extensively in the 1970s, but is only seen on a few models prior to that.
 The body and neck are of typical 1960s Gibson/Epiphone build quality.

 Epiphone and Gibson thinlines typically had the same construction: a maple top, back and sides, with mahogany neck.
 Like the Gibson equivalent model, the ES-120T, the Granada was shipped in a burst finish - the Epiphone 'Shaded' finish - though the neck, back and sides are a dark translucent Walnut brown, with single ply cream binding picking out the front and back edges.